Introduction

 Key Takeaways

-• The Fives Why process that traces its wide-adoption and popularity to Taiichi Ohno of Toyota Production System
+- The Five Why process traces its wide adoption and popularity to Taiichi Ohno of the Toyota Production System.

-• Using the Five Why process as an RCA technique is useful because it helps to understand that below the obvious “symptoms” of a problem there is a great catalyst
+- Using the Five Why process as an RCA technique is useful because it helps to understand that below the obvious "symptoms" of a problem there is a deeper catalyst.

-• The primary benefit of the Five Why analysis is that it serves as a simple, cost-effective tool to reveal the root of problems while preventing the reoccurrence of these problems
+- The primary benefit of the Five Why analysis is that it serves as a simple, cost-effective tool to reveal the root of problems while preventing their reoccurrence.

 The Five Why analysis as an RCA tool